WebexCC-SA/US_LTRCCT-2296/docs/multiLOB.md

     > Connect the False node edge of the Condition node to the Play Music node
     ---

+    ### Edit the Callback node settings
+    > Open the Callback node
+    >
+    > Find the Register callback to different location switch and turn it off
+    >
+    ---

     ### <details><summary>Check your flow</summary>![](./assets/multiWithCBpart2.png)</details>

 ???
 Note "If you have NOT completed Offering a Callback option to calls actively waiting in the queue"